About the course

 Within our International Academy, we offer pre-Masters Graduate Diplomas that provide you with an excellent pathway to further postgraduate courses at Essex, while our MA TESOL provides a thorough and up-to-date training in the theory, methods and applications of English language teaching.

-English language requirements for applicants whose first language is not English: IELTS 5.5 overall with minimum 5.5 in each component or equivalent (subject to final approval).
+English language requirements for applicants whose first language is not English: IELTS 5.5 overall with minimum 5.5 in each component (or equivalent).

 We welcome applications from mature students and students wishing to defer entry.